Julie Hjorth (she/her), Osteopath

 Jackie is currently available on Mondays, Tuesdays and Thursdays.

-Dr. Christina Kripintiris, Osteopath
+Dr. Christina Kripintiris (she/her), Osteopath

 Christina is a soccer diehard and developed her passion for osteo through managing her own sporting injuries.
 As well as a dedicated playing career spanning 13 years (at Williamstown & Barnstoneworth United and South Melbourne Football Clubs), Christina also works with Williamstown CYMS and Western Jets Football Clubs.